 Unfortunately, not everyone manages to produce a good document and, therefore, doesn’t succeed in a job search process.
 There are different online services to assist.

-In today’s digital era finding a reputable CV writing company turns into a challenge and professional reviews can be a helpful way to reveal the top CV writers.
+In today’s digital era, finding a reputable CV writing company turns into a challenge and professional reviews can be a helpful way to reveal the top CV writers.

-2. Mentoring is Useful
+2. Mentoring Is Useful

-This extraordinary person not only bothers Cory, Eric, Shawn, and Topanga but gives important and useful life lessons that are still topical nowadays.
+This extraordinary person, not only bothers Cory, Eric, Shawn, and Topanga but gives important and useful life lessons that are still topical nowadays.

-You are lucky as you all have friends, family, former professors, and colleagues, build connections with outstanding professionals who will gladly provide you with necessary information or help.
+You are lucky as you all have friends, family, former professors, and colleagues, build connections with outstanding professionals who will gladly provide you with the necessary information or help.

 When you have some difficulties with your job, you definitely need some emotional breaks.
 It means that you should find some friends who are ready to help and listen to your problems and get rid of negative emotions.